eclipxe13/engineworks-dbal/README.md

 ### Sqlsrv

-- This driver is based on Microsoft PHP Driver for SQL Server.
+- This driver uses Microsoft PHP Driver for SQL Server.
 - Result does not know the entity or primary keys of the query.
   Use overrideEntity and overrideKeys when create a Recordset for update or delete.